About Me Contact Adoption Stories My Grace filled Mess Image Map

 Invite others into your story

-In adoption, sometimes it's easy to get caught up in the "us versus them" mentality when people are categorized into those that "get it" and those that don't.
-Instead, wouldn't it be wonderful to invite others into the beauty of adoption?
+In adoption, sometimes it's easy to get caught up in the "us versus them" mentality when people are categorized into those who "get it" and those who don't.
+Instead, wouldn't it be wonderful to invite others into the beauty and complexity of adoption?
 Having a posture of invitation rather than defensiveness releases your child from being the poster child for some kind of adoption cause and instead works as an example of how God continues the redemptive work of adoption.

 In light of these thoughts, what if the conversations looked like this?